 If the landlord fails to comply with the remedial notice the Council can serve a further notice to carry out the work in default if permission is given by the tenant.

 The Council can recover the costs of the remedial action from the landlord.

 Urgent Remedial Costs

 If the report states that there are urgent repairs required to the electrics and the private landlord has failed to undertake the repairs the Council can undertake the work in default with the permission of the tenant at any time.
 A notice must be served on the landlord and occupiers within 7 days of the work in default commencing.

 Where the Council are satisfied, beyond reasonable doubt, that a private landlord has breached these regulations they may impose a financial penalty (or more than one penalty in the event of a continuing failure) in respect of the breach.
 The financial penalty is a maximum of £30,000.

 Houses with existing EICR

-If a rented house has a valid EICR when the new regulations come into force on 1st April 2020, you will not need to carry out a new one until the report expires.
+If a rented house had a valid EICR when the regulations came into force on 1st April 2020, you will not need to carry out a new one until the report expires.

 HMO and Selective Licensing

 These regulations add the following mandatory conditions to selective and HMO licences: